Shirley (novel): Synopsis

-One night Rev. Helstone asks Shirley to stay with Caroline while he is away.
+One night, Rev. Matthew Helstone asks Shirley to stay with Caroline while he is away.
 Caroline and Shirley realise that an attack on the mill is imminent.
 They hear the dog barking and realise that a group of rioters has come to a halt outside the rectory.
 They overhear the rioters talking about entering the house, but are relieved when they decide to go on.
 The women go to the mill together to warn Robert, but they are too late.
 They witness the ensuing battle from their hiding place.

 The whole neighbourhood becomes convinced that Robert and Shirley will marry.
 The anticipation of this event causes Caroline to fall ill.
 Mrs Pryor comes to look after her and learns the cause of Caroline's sorrow.
 She continues her vigil even as Caroline worsens daily.
 Mrs Pryor then reveals to Caroline that she is Caroline's mother.
 She had abandoned her because Caroline looked exactly like her father, the husband who tortured Mrs Pryor and made her life miserable.
 She had little money, so when her brother-in-law offered to bring up the child, she accepted the offer, took up the name of Pryor and went off to become a governess.
 Caroline now has a reason to live, since she knows that she can go and live with her mother, and begins to recover.

 Shirley's uncle and aunt come to visit her.
 They bring with them their daughters, their son, and their son's tutor, Louis Moore.
 He is Robert's younger brother and taught Shirley when she was younger.
 Caroline is puzzled by Shirley's haughty and formal behaviour towards Louis.
 Two men fall in love with Shirley and woo her, but she rejects both of them because she does not love them.
 The relationship between Shirley and Louis, meanwhile, remains ambivalent.
 There are days when Louis can ask Shirley to come to the schoolroom and recite the French pieces she learned from him when she was younger.
 On other days Shirley ignores Louis.
 However, when Shirley is upset the only person she can confide in is Louis.
-After a supposedly mad dog bites Shirley and makes her think that she is to die early no one except Louis can make her reveal her fears.
+After a supposedly mad dog bites Shirley and makes her think that she is to die early, no one except Louis can make her reveal her fears.